portableant/museologi.st/content/writing/social.md

 [^32]: [Vimeo page](https://vimeo.com/25782400) (accessed September 20 2011)
 [^33]: A "like" is a user interaction, where one shows appreciation for a web page, an object or event
 [^34]: A "follower" on Twitter is basically a subscriber to a list of comments, much like deciding to listen to a radio station.
 One can turn off at will.
+[^35]: For example the Parthenon marbles restitution, Cyrus Cylinder to Iran and Benin Bronzes arguments
 [^37]: For example Twitter campaigns for #askacurator or #craftdebate
 [^38]: Software available at: [yourTwapperKeeper](http://your.twapperkeeper.com/) (accessed September 20 2011)
 [^39]: [Grayson Perry competition](http://www.britishmuseum.org/whats_on/exhibitions/grayson_perry/competition.aspx) (accessed September 20 2011)